HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 The PDMP Responder **SHALL**:

 * Support the US Core Patient, US Core Practitioner, US Core Organization resource profiles.
-* Support the US Core MedicationRequest Profile.
+* Support the US Meds MedicationRequest and MedicationDispense Profile.
 * Implement the RESTful behavior according to the FHIR specification.
 	* which includes returning the following response classes:
 		* (Status 200): successful operation